UPDATED at 12:47 P.M. ET on 2019-08-08

 Nay Zaw Lin’s father, Kyaw Than, said court authorities would not let him see his son.

-Brigadier General Win Zaw Oo said that soldiers had detained Nay Zaw Lin for suspicious activities and found a messenger application on his cell phone.
+Colonel Win Zaw Oo said that soldiers had detained Nay Zaw Lin for suspicious activities and found a messenger application on his cell phone.

 “He texted information such as when a military column was passing through the area and the latest locations of the regiment, so we arrested him to investigate his intentions for sending this information,” he said.